Are you looking for more simplicity in life? Here are 20 of my favourite minimalist living tips that will help you get started.

 SET PERSONAL BOUNDARIES

-An easy way to simplify is by setting boundaries—in your home, schedule, relationships and more.
+An easy way to create simplicity is by setting boundaries—in your home, schedule, relationships and more.
 Using your values as your guide, write your own rules.

 - How much time are you willing (and able) to spend on unpaid work?